FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/multiple-domains-editor/Multiple Domains Editor.rst

 2. Use the Computational Domain layer to define the boundary.

-.. note:: This will result in a large grid with several million cells — that's acceptable at this stage.
+.. note:: This will result in a large grid with several million cells.
+That is OK.

 .. image:: ../../img/multd-editor/multd002.png